-This law will govern dispute resolution in forums recognised as “traditional courts”.
+Public hearing are currently being held on this Bill which will govern dispute resolution in forums recognised as “traditional courts”.
 The TCB has a long and controversial history in Parliament, with previous versions widely criticised in public hearings and by civil society.
 The new TCB is an improved draft by the Department of Justice which, for example, now includes a mechanism to allow individuals to opt out of the jurisdiction of traditional courts.

 However, some aspects of the TCB – such as the status of the courts – remain unclear, concerning or difficult to implement.